All Articles

 The Sound of Music, 1965 Oscar winner for Best Picture (Photo credit: Rodgers & Hammerstein/20th Century Fox)

 Hollywood and Broadway have always had a symbiotic relationship.
 Plays become movies and movies become musicals, and sometimes they become movies again.
-Here’s a list of Concord Theatricals plays and musicals that inspired – or were inspired by – films that won the Academy Award for Best Picture.
+Whether inspiring storied adaptations or bringing a decorated script to the stage, these shows have that touch of Hollywood magic.
+Here’s a list of Concord Theatricals plays and musicals that won the Academy Award for Best Picture.

 You Can’t Take It With You by Moss Hart and George S. Kaufman (US)